Financial Aid and Scholarships

 • After completing the CADAA, CSAC will send your application data to all of the colleges listed on your application.
 After allowing for processing time, 8-10 business days, you may follow up with those colleges to determine whether you are eligible for aid.
 (Processing occurs continuously for new applicants throughout the academic year)

-• The Financial Aid Office will download your application and determine if you are eligible for a CCPG, Cal Grant, or SSCG.
+• The Financial Aid Office will download your application and determine if you are eligible for a CCPG, CPP, Cal Grant, or SSCG.

 On Campus Resource For Undocumented Students